Mangostean/Mangostean/README.md

 <br />

-hi, i'm [Shubham Singh Bisht ] pursiuing my postgraduation in CS .
+Hi, i'm Shubham Singh Bisht  pursiuing my postgraduation in CS .
 My passion for software lies with dreaming up ideas and making them come true.
-Iam joining in open-source community  to learn a lot and i love how collaboration and knowledge sharing happened through open-source.
+I am joining the open-source community  to learn a lot, i love how collaboration and knowledge sharing happened through open-source.

 **languages and tools:**